JoeTo1/FtBtSmart/README.md

-# FtBtSmartServer
+ROBOTICS # FtBtSmartServer
-For the Fischertechnik BT Smart controller.
+For the Fischertechnik ROBOTICS BT Smart controller.
 Interface betweem Scratch and the FtBtSmartServer webserver from C.van Leeuwen.
-This is the JS part
+This reposetory contaons only the Scratch extension (JavaScript) part The Scratch interface is under development for the moment.
-Under development.
+This Js script find his origine in the FTScratch version.
-The Js script has been based on the FTScratch version.
+The FtBtSmartServer will be publish later.